niiick1/cashflower-api/README.md

 You can use the *Link* header for pagination reference (first, previous, next and/or last pages).

 #### Optional query string parameters
+- paymentType: (money|credit)
+Filter by payment type.

+- startDate: Number
+Get transactions that were created after *startDate*.
+Parameter must be a date in milliseconds.

+- endDate: Number
+Get transactions that were created before *endDate*.
+Parameter must be a date in milliseconds.

 - page: Number
 Page of transactions to retrieve.